zchee/neovim-wiki/Development-tips.md

 - The `contrib` folder contains a [YouCompleteMe configuration](https://github.com/neovim/neovim/tree/master/contrib/YouCompleteMe) tailored to Neovim.

 ## Code linting
+You can run the C linter locally using `make lint`.
+If you work in a single or a few files at a time, you can lint a single file at a time using

+    make lint LINT_FILE="src/nvim/ops.c"

+which takes less time than linting all C files at once.

 If you are using [Syntastic][syntastic], you can use https://gist.github.com/gilligan/9326904 to add `clint.py` as a checker for C files.
 Note that `clint.py` needs to be in your `PATH` and that you will have to modify `g:syntastic_c_checkers`, otherwise it will default to GCC or make.